-Article 9.8: Requirements and Conditions for Suppliers' Participation in Procurement
+Article 9.8: Requirements and Conditions for Participating in Procurement

-1. Where a procuring entity requires suppliers to satisfy registration, qualification, or any other requirements or conditions for participation ("conditions for participation") in order to participate in a procurement, the procuring entity shall publish a notice inviting suppliers to apply for registration, qualification or demonstration of suppliers' satisfaction of any other conditions for participation.
+1. Where a procuring entity requires suppliers to satisfy registration, qualification, or any other requirements or conditions for participation ("conditions for participation") in order to participate in a procurement, the procuring entity shall publish a notice inviting suppliers to apply for registration or qualification, or to satisfy any other conditions for participation.
 The procuring entity shall publish the notice sufficiently in advance to provide interested suppliers sufficient time to prepare and submit applications and for the entity to evaluate and make its determinations based on such applications.

-2. Each procuring entity shall:

-- (a) limit any conditions for participation in a procurement to those that are essential to ensure that the supplier has the legal, technical and financial abilities to fulfill the requirements and technical specifications of the procurement; - (b) recognize as qualified all suppliers of another Party that have met the requisite conditions for participation; and - (c) base qualification determinations solely on the conditions for participation that have been specified in advance in notices or tender documentation.
+- 2. Each procuring entity shall: - (a) limit any conditions for participation in a procurement to those that are essential to ensure that the supplier has the legal, technical, and financial abilities to fulfill the requirements and technical specifications of the procurement; - (b) recognize as qualified all suppliers of another Party that have met the requisite conditions for participation; and - (c) base qualification determinations solely on the conditions for participation that have been specified in advance in notices or tender documentation.